kyx0r/tinycc/README.md

 # Notes & TODO
 Have not tested on Arm, riscv64 but it should work unless i screwed up.

-Move the rest of compiler files needed to actually start using the compiler here.
-They are not part of the compiler, but need to be scoped when you compile C programs.

 - Add intel assembly support and vector instructions properly.